copypastemaster/web-ts/README.md

 * DRY
 * KISS
+* And also to practice my fluency in Typescript more.

 ## A toy project, but with full of features! ##

-* With standard CRUD operations and what you expect from todo app.. *
+* With standard CRUD operations and what you expect from todo app..
 * Filtered todos, done and deleted.

 ## To add and still on going: ##

-* Audit trail for each todos
+* Audit trail (changes) for each todos
 * Account creation
 * File upload (img, files)
 * Location where you did the todo (might help why you wrote it in the first place :bulb: :smile:)